Jemacu/GettingCleaningDataCoursera/README.md

 The result is a table with 180 rows and 81 columns which is written to a text file in the current working directory with:
 `write.table(summeans, "tidyHARsmmrzd.txt", sep =" ", row.names=FALSE)`
-The table will remain as data.table in R (called 'summeans') but the table can also be reloaded with:
+The table will remain as a data.table in R (called 'summeans') but the table can also be reloaded from the text file with:
 `UICHARsummary <- read.table("tidyHARsmmrzd.txt", stringsAsFactors = FALSE, nrows=190, header=TRUE)`